bessiambre/casync/README.md

 ```js
 function next(err, res...)
 ```
 If there are no errors or exceptions (`err` is null) the results are returned and potentially assigned to a variabe at the line that yielded.
-If there are multiple arguments after the err parameter, they are passed in an array.
+If there are multiple arguments after the `err` parameter, they are passed in an array.

+## Error Handling

 If `err` is not null, this `err` is thrown from the `yield` line.